ccloquet/horeca_registry/README.md

 # HorecaRegistry
 Proposal to register the email-adresses of the horeca-customers with privacy by design

-**Fonctionnement pour le client :**
+**For the customer:**
- 1. Scanner le QR-code
+ 1. Scan the QR-code
- 2. Encoder son adresse email
+ 2. Type his/her email adress
- 3. Confirmer
+ 3. Confirm

-**Garantie de sécurité**
+**Security guarantees**
- 1. les données sont stockées chiffrées et décodables seulement avec une clé, qui serait partagée entre l'exploitant.e et le centre de tracing
+ 1. the data are stored encrypted, and are solely decryptable with a private key, that could be shared between the place owner and the tracing centre
- 2. s'il/elle le souhaite, l'exploitant.e peut installer l'application sur un serveur privé
+ 2. the owner can also install the app on a private server

 ----------------------------------------------------------

-**_En détail :_*
+**_In detail_**

-**1. Une base de données, avec chiffrement de bout en bout à clé asymétrique.** De la sorte, elle est inexploitable si elle est compromise.
+**1. A database Une base de données, avec chiffrement de bout en bout à clé asymétrique.** De la sorte, elle est inexploitable si elle est compromise.

 **2. Un QR code** - le QR code contient une clé de chiffrement